How To Close a Business in the UK

 You will then work out your final profit as a business.
 This should be calculated up to when you finish trading and should be paid during the usual period following the end of the tax year.

-Additionally, you will also need to cancel your VAT if you are registered.
+Additionally, you will also need to cancel your VAT if you are VAT registered.
 You will then be required to file a VAT return.

 Remember to keep all your tax records of the business for the following five business years.